quininer/tokio-rustls/README.md

 at your option.

-This started as a fork of [tokio-tls](https://github.com/tokio-rs/tokio-tls).
+This started as a fork of [futures-tls](https://github.com/futures-rs/futures-tls).

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in tokio-rustls by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in futures-rustls by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.